lwlee2608/proto-java/README.md

 A .proto file will be generated in  `target/classes` or `target/test-classes`

 ## proto-java-default-gen
-If `protoc` binary is already available in the `PATH`.
-This module will automatically generate a default implementation of an interface annotated with `@ProtoService`
+If `protoc` binary is already available in the `$PATH`, this module will automatically generate a default implementation of an interface annotated with `@ProtoService`

 ### How to apply
 Simply add the module as dependency